Used Ford Kuga

 In terms of space, the used Ford Kuga has a capacity of 410 litres with the seats up, however, folding down the second row of seats increases this to a generous 1355 litres.

 The Ford Kuga is great on the road.
-It handles well and the ride is smooth if fairly unexciting.
+It handles well and the ride is smooth.
 There's not much noticeable difference in the performances of the early 134bhp and later 138bhp engines.
 Nor is there between the later 138bhp and 161bhp options.
-This means that you may as well stick with the less powerful options and save on fuel economy, a choice many buyers opted for at the time new Kugas were available.
+This means that you may as well stick with the less powerful options and save on fuel economy, a choice many buyers opted for at the time new used Kugas were available.

-The turbocharged 2.5 litre petrol engine yields 198bhp and gives a much sportier drive but what you gain in fun you lose in fuel economy as this version gives only 28 miles per gallon.
+The turbocharged 2.5 litre petrol engine yields 198bhp and gives a much sportier drive.